Why images aren't loading in your Matomo heatmap (and how to fix it)

 console.log(`Embedded ${dataUris.size}/${uniqueUrls.length} unique URLs across ${applied} references.`);

-console.log('Now trigger your Matomo heatmap capture.');
+console.log('Now trigger your Matomo heatmap capture (see the recapture step above).');

 })();

-Now wait untill you see something like: Embedded 8/8 unique URLs across 12 references.
-Now trigger your Matomo heatmap capture.
+Embedded 8/8 unique URLs across 12 references.

-The catch: this snippet runs in the page, so it inherits the page's CORS rules.
-If your CDN sends Access-Control-Allow-Origin: * (or your origin), the fetch works and you're done.
-If it doesn't, the fetch fails for those specific URLs and the warnings tell you exactly which ones.
+The catch: this snippet runs in the page, so it inherits the page's CORS rules. fetch(url, { mode: 'cors' }) only succeeds if the image response carries Access-Control-Allow-Origin for your origin (or *).
+When it doesn't, the fetch fails for those specific URLs and the warnings tell you exactly which ones.
 For those, see the permanent fixes below, or skip ahead to the extension section.

 Self-host or proxy through your own domain